Duality on value semigroups: Abstract

 \section{Abstract}

-We establish a combinatorial counterpart of the Cohen--Macaulay duality on fractional ideals on curve singularities.
-To this end we consider the class of so--called good semigroup ideals.
-Under suitable algebraic conditions it contains all value semigroup ideals of fractional ideals.
-We give an intrinsic definition of canonical good semigroup ideals and deduce a duality on good semigroup ideals.
-Canonical fractional ideals are then characterized by having a canonical value semigroup ideal.
-We prove that the Cohen--Macaulay duality and our good semigroup duality are compatible under taking values.
+We establish a combinatorial counterpart of the Cohen--Macaulay duality on a class of curve singularities which includes algebroid curves.
+For such singularities the value semigroup and the value semigroup ideals of all fractional ideals satisfy axioms that define so-called good semigroups and good semigroup ideals.
+We prove that each good semigroup admits a canonical good semigroup ideal which gives rise to a duality on good semigroup ideals.
+We show that the Cohen--Macaulay duality and our good semigroup duality are compatible under taking values.